Tag: SHORT STIRLING

 Lotus Free and Attack Hitler’s Bunker down to 99 cents for Independence Day weekend!!

 Short post this weekend because I am hard at work on the June Newsletter.
-This month: no less than 3 chances to win free books and one of those gives you the chance to spend an hour with me onlie for an interview and keep a copy of the interview to share with your friends!
+This month: no less than 3 chances to win free books and one of those gives you the chance to spend an hour with me online for an interview and keep a copy of the interview to share with your friends!
 There is still time to sign up for the Newsletter here – If you sign up before Friday 10 July, I will send you a copy of this month’s Newsletter.
 After that, no dice!

 Two other things to mention for this Independence Day in the USA: